 Why I will not work in the advertising industry forever

 The concept of interruption was created in the media-channel era.
 A medium, like TV or Radio, has, by definition, a single point of access and a single method of consumption. (e.g., 88.6 FM is a medium.
 It’s access point is a radio receiver).
 Because of this, the order, rate and method of content delivery can be controlled and brand messages can be effectively interjected.
-This space for interruption is where the entire advertising industry was born and lives…for now.
+This space for interruption is where the entire advertising industry was born and currently lives.

 Unfortunately, this is not how content consumption works anymore.
 In a sense, we are in a post-media society.
 Content is not delivered through channels with a single access point, it is accessed directly making it impossible to regulate.
 And yet, we hold on to the same antiquated concept of interruption.
 It is no coincidence and is extremely telling that advertisers call this new world “social media.”
 This phrase demonstrates the immense misunderstanding of the new content environment by anyone who uses it.